ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/adapterref/iobroker.hm-rega/README.md
 title: HomeMatic ReGaHSS
-hash: 5nzOtddjd6p/3BVJJkfR7yHWPQUqVm2mcbdsP7tvrkM=
+hash: G+XgC3bx73W0XgVhW1GkYuvI38TcQQgIsp3P1ggWznM=
 ---
 ![logo](../../../de/adapterref/iobroker.hm-rega/media/homematic.png)

 # HomeMatic ReGaHSS
 ## Homematic
-> Homematic is the smart home system from eQ-3, which enables comprehensive control of a wide range of functions using scenarios (from simple to complex) in the home or apartment.
+> Homematic is eQ-3's smart home system, which enables comprehensive control of a wide range of functions using scenarios (from simple to complex) in the home or apartment.

 > The devices include products for light, roller shutter and heating control, hazard detectors, safety sensors and products for weather data measurement.
 The radio communication simplifies retrofitting.
 Wire bus components can be used in new buildings.